aracnid/dev-notes/aws/ec2.md

   # file -s /dev/xvdf
   /dev/xvdf: data
   ```
-  If the output simply shows data for the device, then there is no file system on the device and you need to create one.

-- Type the following command to create a new file system.
+- If the output simply shows data for the device, then there is no file system on the device and you need to create one.
+If you do need to create a new file system, type the following command.

   ```
   mkfs -t ext4 /dev/xvdf